Religion in Nigeria: Offshoots of European denominations

 African churches were founded by small groups breaking off from the European denominations, especially in Yorubaland, where such independence movements started as early as the early 19th century—influenced by American and British missionaries in early 1900s and stimulated by the great revival of the 1930s.
 They were for the most part ritually and doctrinally identical to the parent church, although more African music, and later dance and dressage/vesture, entered and mixed with the imported church services.
 Notable among the new springs of 1930 were such Protestant Pentecostals as the Christ Apostolic Church—an offshoot of US-based Faith Tabernacle which swept through the Western Region and complemented by the likes of the Celestial Church and the Cherubim and Seraphim Church which were indigenous autonomous springs.
 A number of indigenous denominations used Biblical references to support polygamy.

-With political independence came African priests in both Roman Catholic and Protestant denominations.
+With political independence came African priests in both Catholic and Protestant denominations.
 Rituals and forms of worship were strictly those of the home country of the original missionaries.
 By the 1980s, African music and even dancing were being introduced quietly into western oriented church services, albeit altered to fit into rituals of Euro-American origin.
 Southern Christians living in the north, especially in larger cities, had congregations and churches founded as early as the 1920s.

 Even medium-sized towns (20,000 persons or more) with an established southern enclave had local churches, especially in the middle belt, where both major religions had a strong foothold.
-The exodus of Igbo from the north in the late 1960s left Roman Catholic churches poorly attended.
+The exodus of Igbo from the north in the late 1960s left Catholic churches poorly attended.
 By the 1980s adherents were back in even greater numbers, and a number of new churches had been built.
 The middle belt and the west and southwest of Nigeria remain the hold of Protestants (Pentecostal, evangelical and indigenous spring of Christian denominations).

 Combination with traditional practices

 The Aladura, like several other breakaway churches, stress healing and fulfillment of life goals for oneself and one's family.
 African beliefs that sorcery and witchcraft are malevolent forces against which protection is required are accepted; rituals are warm and emotional, stressing personal involvement and acceptance of spirit possession.
 Theology is biblical, but some sects add costumed processions and some accept polygyny.
-However Christianity cannot be done with traditional practices because Christianity is the belief in the existence of the Holy Trinity(The father, the son and the Holy Spirit) while African Traditional Religion deals with their cosmology, ritual practices, symbols, arts, society, and so these two religions are entirely different from each other with different scope and vision so they cannot both be practiced together because that would be against the rules of either, so a mixture of the both of them neither Christianity nor African Traditional Religion.